humanmade/altis-cloud/docs/WAF/README.md

 * Manage access by IP address or range with [IP Access Control](access-control.md)

 For more advanced control, many additional controls including blocking routes and behaviours can be implemented via [custom nginx configuration](../nginx-configuration.md).
-This allows writing arbitrary nginx rules, however operates *after* the
+This allows writing arbitrary nginx rules, however these rules operate *after* the
 CDN and edge cache, so can't block all traffic.

 ### Custom Firewall Rules